DuPont de Nemours Q4 2024 Earnings Call Transcript

 Antonella Franzen

-When you actually take a look at our shelter business, what I would say is we've actually fared pretty well given the environment that we're in.
-So as we talked about in the 4th-quarter, we did see a little bit of softness on both the resi and non-resi side being offset by some growth in repair and remodel and kind of as we go-forward, we are currently anticipating, I would say, low-single-digit growth in that business for 2025.
+Yes.
+When you actually take a look at our shelter business, what I would say is we've actually fared pretty well given the environment, that we're in.
+So as we talked about in the fourth quarter, we did see a little bit of softness on both the resi and non resi side being offset by some growth in repair and remodel.
+And kind of as we go forward, we are currently anticipating, I would say, low single digit growth in that business for 2025.

 David Begleiter